anooptomar1/ARKitImageRecognition-1/README.md

 # AR Kit Image Recognition Demo

 ## Intro
 This repository contains a simple ARkit demo that detects images and places videos and 3D Objects.
-To create this demo i used and modifed a project made Jayven N. from AppCoda (https://appcoda.com/arkit-image-recognition/).
+To create this demo I used and modifed a project made by Jayven N. from AppCoda (https://appcoda.com/arkit-image-recognition/).
 Check out his post about image recognition since it's the base of this demo.
 Feel free to use this example to create some new awsome apps :)

 ## Detect images
-To detect images I created 2 markers, all markers should be named and stored in the `AR Resources` folder inside the `Assets.xcassets`, every marker will be associated to a different `SceneKit Node` Object.
+To detect images I created 2 markers.
+All markers should be named and stored in the `AR Resources` folder inside the `Assets.xcassets`, every marker will be associated to a different `SceneKit Node` Object.

 ## Create a video Node
-To make a video display as a AR object i created a `tvPlaneNode` where I applied a texture.
+To make a video display as a AR object I created a `tvPlaneNode` where I applied a texture.

 `````swift
     lazy var videoNode: SCNNode = {